utachicodes/pydocenhancer_website/README.md

 # PyDocEnhancer Website

-Welcome to the official website for **PyDocEnhancer** an AI-powered Python plugin that enhances your documentation with summaries, code explanations, examples, semantic search, automated example testing, and multilingual support.
+Welcome to the website for **PyDocEnhancer** an AI-powered Python plugin that enhances your documentation with summaries, code explanations, examples, semantic search, automated example testing, and multilingual support.

 ## What is PyDocEnhancer?
 PyDocEnhancer is a powerful tool designed to supercharge your Python documentation using the latest AI models.
 It provides: